Brand development that increases sales velocity, guaranteed.

 Considering Brand Extensions

-When approaching brand extensions, assessing if the new offering fits logically with the established identity is necessary.
+When approaching brand extensions, assessing whether the new offering fits logically with the established identity is necessary.
 Customer perception will tell if the extension is a natural evolution of the brand promise.
 Extending too far beyond customer expectations can dilute brand equity.

 Maintaining Competitive Advantage